counteractive/o365beat/README.md

 O365beat is an open source log shipper used to fetch Office 365 audit logs from the [Office 365 Management Activity API](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-reference) and forward them with all the flexibility and capability provided by the [beats platform](https://github.com/elastic/beats) (specifically, [libbeat](https://github.com/elastic/beats/tree/master/libbeat)).

-**The latest release is [v1.4.1](https://github.com/counteractive/o365beat/releases/tag/v1.4.1)**.
+**The latest release is [v1.4.2](https://github.com/counteractive/o365beat/releases/latest)**.
 It:

-1. Includes new kibana visualizations and a dashboard, showing `AlertTriggered` events from Microsoft's Advanced Threat Protection service, a chart of common client IP addresses, a list of unique users, and a running stream of summarized activity.
+1. Includes new kibana visualizations and a dashboard since v1.4.1, showing `AlertTriggered` events from Microsoft's Advanced Threat Protection service, a chart of common client IP addresses, a list of unique users, and a running stream of summarized activity.
 1. Updates processors to better handle certain log fields.
 Specifically, the API provides `Parameters` and `ExtendedProperties` fields as arrays of objects with just `Name` and `Value` keys, which is _very_ confusing and difficult to work with, and causes issues with elasticsearch.
-This version stores those as strings, which can then be deserialized or parsed with string-based tools.
+We found this was true of the `ModifiedProperties` field as well.
+This version ships all those as strings, which can then be deserialized or parsed with string-based tools.
 Most importantly, it stops indexing errors and dropped events.

-There is still a lot on the [to-do list](#tasks) and probably more than a few bugs still hiding out there!
+It closes a number of issues (#12, #13, and #14), but there is still a lot on the [to-do list](#tasks) and probably more than a few bugs still hiding out there!
 Please open an issue or submit a pull request if you notice any problems in testing or production.

 ## Getting Started with O365beat